wbap/oculomotor/README.md

 ```

 ## Usage
-The code can be executed in two modes: the interactive mode and batch mode.
+The code can be executed in two modes: the interactive mode and batch training mode.

 ### Common Instructions
 #### Clone this repository